-Other Types of Will Disputes
+Other Types of Will Disputes in NSW.

 The forfeiture rule.

 The basic principle/rule is that a person should not benefit from another’s will if that person caused the death of the will maker.
 As usual, nothing is so black and white.
 We would all agree the rule should apply to a vicious and cowardly killing but what about for example a killing response to domestic violence or assisted suicide.
 Whatever you view, the law in NSW is governed by the Forfeiture Act 1995 whereas in Queensland this is no similar law and virtually no exceptions to the rule.

 In NSW the law allows for applications to the court to vary the rule and the court will consider such things as the conduct of the offender, the conduct of the deceased, the effect of the rule on the offender and any other person.

 The forfeiture rules applies in all states of Australia however each State has it’s own slight variations.
 The reason this subject is included in this section relating to will disputes is because the rules sometimes allow for the discretion of the court in certain cases and also there is sometimes an element or allegation of the mental illness of the killer which may affect a court’s decision as to whether or not to apply the rule.